Best Medical Assistant Schools in Georgia

 1. Accreditation - Look for schools accredited by CAAHEP or ABHES.

-2. Externship Opportunities - Workplace experience is valuable for job placement.
+2. Externship Opportunities - Workplace experience is valuable for career services.

-3. Program Length - Some offer completion in under a year, others take longer.
+3. Program Length - Some offer completion in about a year, others take longer.

 4. Certification Exam Prep - Strong programs prepare you for national exams.